VSNT TRAINING FACULTY

-Stephen is an award winning narrative therapist, best selling author of the book Narrative Therapy, and Director of the Vancouver School for Narrative Therapy.
-He is the content manager for the narrative therapy learning site VSNT.live, and longtime supervisor to Norway’s National Couple Conflict Team and Trondheim's High Conflict Team.
+Stephen is an award winning narrative therapist, best selling author of the book Narrative Therapy (2011), Training Director of the Vancouver School for Narrative Therapy and content director of VSNT.live, and longtime supervisor to Norway’s National Couple Conflict Team and Trondheim's High Conflict Team.
 The 2nd Edition of his book came out in March 2019.
-He teaches training courses through session videos, unaltered transcripts, and Live interview demonstrations.
+He teaches, trains and supervises world wide through session videos, unaltered transcripts, and Live interview demonstrations.

 DAVID MARSTEN, MA

 David is the Director of Miracle Mile Community Practice in Los Angeles, VSNT faculty member and has practiced narrative therapy with young people and their families for over 25 years.
 He is a co-author of the ground breaking book Narrative Therapy in Wonderland (2017) and presents narrative therapy workshops work wide.
 David teaches his work with families and children through videos, unaltered transcripts and Live interview demonstrations.